PolicyStat/ckeditor-dev/README.md

 ### Prepare tests run
 - Make sure your current node version is 10x and all requirements installed
-- Initialte bender environment with `npx bender init`
+- Initiate bender environment with `npx bender init`

 ### Tests run
 - Make sure your current node version is 10x, all requirements installed and bender configured